• Skip to primary navigation

 Hide Search

-Home / Topics / Caregiver Solutions / One Daughter’s Story: And Why She is Glad She Uprooted Her Life
+Home / Topics / Caregiver Solutions / One Daughter’s Story: And Why She Is Glad She Uprooted Her Life

-One Daughter’s Story: And Why She is Glad She Uprooted Her Life
+One Daughter’s Story: And Why She Is Glad She Uprooted Her Life

-November 29, 2021 · 1 Comment
+March 16, 2026 · 1 Comment

 When I arrived, Dad was still in the neurological unit of the hospital.
 He had a left hip replacement after he fell and broke his hip.
 At some point, he also suffered a stroke that took away the use of his left arm.
 I had just driven my 2 cockapoos and my cat 800 miles to get to town.